-A Settlement Agreement usually provides for paid advice from an independent legal advisor and if you want to leave the company, you can explain that you would be prepared to leave but need a solicitor to advise how much is fair.
-This enables your solicitor to carry out this fact finding on your behalf.
-On the basis of your employer’s response, we can negotiate a settlement sum that is fair and reflects what you might get were you to make a claim for maternity discrimination at the Employment Tribunal.
+A Settlement Agreement usually provides for paid advice from an independent legal advisor and if you want to leave the company, you can explain that you would be prepared to leave but need a solicitor to advise how much compensation is fair.
+This enables your solicitor to carry out this fact-finding on your behalf.
+On the basis of your employer’s response, we can negotiate a settlement sum that is fair and reflects what you might get were you able to make a claim for maternity discrimination at the Employment Tribunal.

 The only reason for staying with your employer after your maternity leave is if you were paid additional contractual maternity pay where your contract requires you to stay with a company for a fixed period.
 If you left before this period, you would have to pay the contractual maternity pay back to your employer.

 There is no requirement for you to repay any Statutory Maternity Pay.